 Jeffery S. Hall was appointed to the FCA board by President Barack Obama on March 17, 2015.
 Succeeding Leland A. Strom, Mr. Hall will serve a term that expires on October 13, 2018.

-Mr. Hall also serves as chairman of the board of directors of the Farm Credit System Insurance Corporation, which is responsible for ensuring the timely payment of principal and interest on obligations issued on behalf of FCS banks.
+Mr. Hall also serves as chairman of the board of directors of the Farm Credit System Insurance Corporation, an independent U.S. government-controlled corporation that insures the timely payment of principal and interest on obligations issued jointly by Farm Credit System banks.

 Mr. Hall was president of The Capstone Group, an association management and consulting firm that he co-founded in 2009.
 He was the state executive director for the U.S. Department of Agriculture’s Farm Service Agency in Kentucky from 2001 to 2009.
 In that role, he had responsibility for farm program and farm loan program delivery and compliance.